 Karl Lagerfeld has given us countless garments and portraits laced with his signature monochrome luxe and more.
 But the foot-in-mouth fashionista has also singed us on several occasions with his trademark style of cynicism.
-This one time, there are some who don’t seem to be taking it too well and by “some”, I mean Belle, Ronde, Sexy et je M’assume.
-Probably because they are Beautiful, Round, Sexy and OK with It or so the English translation says.
+This one time, some don’t seem to be taking it too well, and by “some,” I mean Belle, Ronde, Sexy et Je M’assume.
+They are probably beautiful, Round, Sexy, and OK with It, or so the English translation says.
 The organization has accused the Chanel designer of “defamatory and discriminatory comments.”

 [Via – Huffington Post]